Have you ever wondered why some lattes and cappuccinos are better tasting compared to others even when made using the same ingredients?

 What Is the Best Milk for Frothing?

 Always start with cold milk.
 Just about any type of milk can be frothed, including almond, rice, and soy.
+My personal favorite is vanilla almond milk.
 The milk’s fat content impacts the results directly.

 Non-fat milk foams the best while whole milk is usually harder to get a good foam from.
 Still, there’s nothing quite like a latter or cappuccino made using whole milk.